Sama34/mybb-rt_discord_webhooks/README.md

 - PHP >= 7.4 (preferred 8.0 and up)

 ### 📃 Features
-- Plugin is written to be future-proof and with strict typecasting!
+* Plugin is written to be future-proof and with strict typecasting!
-- Add multiple Discord Webhooks with 1 click!
+* Add multiple Discord Webhooks with 1 click!
-- Hooks are cached to boost performance!
+* Webhooks are cached to boost performance!
-- Easy to configure, edit, and delete webhooks!
+* Easy to configure, edit, and delete webhooks!
-- Rich and simple Discord messages
+* Rich and simple Discord messages
+* First [img] picture in post/thread is always taken as image in Rich Discord message
+* Customize Rich message color, footer, footer icon, timestamp, thumbnail image, per every hook
-- Webhooks can be enabled for new threads, posts, and newly registered users.
+* Webhooks can be enabled for new threads, posts, and newly registered users.
-- Many more features
+* Many more features

 ### ➕ Installation
 1. Copy the directories from the plugin inside your root MyBB installation.